DiamondLightSource/diffcalc/doc/source/youmanual.rst

 first two reflections.
 In case of using lattice orientations instead of reflections, use command ``orientub`` to force the UB matrix to be calculated from the first two orientations.

+UB matrix can be calculated from any combination of two reflections and/or orientations by providing corresponding reflection/orientation tags or numbers as an argument to ``calcub``.
+In case of using one reflection and one orientation it is recommended to use tags to avoid ambiguity.

 If you have misidentified a reflection used for the orientation the resulting UB matrix will be incorrect.
-Always use the ``checkub``command to check that the computed reflection indices agree with the estimated values::
+Always use the ``checkub`` command to check that the computed reflection indices agree with the estimated values::

    >>> checkub